skodak/mdc/README.md

 ## MDC commands

 _MDC commands_ are helper scripts located in mdc/bin/ directory.
-You can get help for most of the commands by executing them with --help or -h parameter.
+You can get help for most of the commands by executing them with --help or -h parameter (TODO).

 In recent macOS revisions the default shell is _Z Shell_.
 To allow trouble free use of MDC it is recommended to add mdc/bin to your search path in interactive terminals by adding following into your `~/.zshrc` file: